did-app/www/_articles/did-explained-how-did-passwordless-authentication-works.md

 A signature is also sent to DID via the link in the user's email which also proves to DID that the user has access to their private key.

 Finally, DID sends another unique code back to the browser which the requesting website uses to grant the user access.

-This diagram explains how DID authenticates a user with their email address:

 ![How DID works: Signing In With Email](/assets/images/how-did-works/how-did-works-signing-in-with-email.png)